chef/chef-licensing/components/ruby/README.md

   The return value is a boolean, and is cached for the life of the process - airgap detection happens only once.
 - `logger`: sets the logger functionality for the Chef Licensing library.
 It defaults to `Logger.new(STDERR)` and the logger level as `INFO`
 - `output`: sets the output stream for the chef-licensing library.
 It defaults to `STDOUT` but could be directed the output stream to a file if required.
-- `licensing_service_local?`: helps detect if local/on-prem licensing service is used for the licensing system.
+- `local_licensing_service?`: helps detect if local/on-prem licensing service is used for the licensing system.
 It is determined if the `/listlicenses` API call is a success and returns list of license keys.
-- `licensing_service_global?`: helps detect if global licensing service is used for the licensing system.
-It is determined if the `/listlicenses` API call returns error response with 403 status_code.

 #### Configure the Parameters directly in your Application